Loot box: Design

 The player's inventory is managed in server databases run by the game's developers or publishers.
 This may allow for players to view the inventory of other players and arrange for trades with them.
 Items obtained from loot boxes and equipped or used by the player's character are nearly always visible to all other players during the course of a game, such as seeing a character skin or hearing a voice line.

 Most loot-box systems grant items without regard for what the player already owns.
-Means are provided to dispose of these duplicates, often involving trading them with other players or converting them into an in-game currency.
+Means are usually provided to dispose of these duplicates, often involving trading them with other players or converting them into an in-game currency.
 Some loot-box systems allow players to then use this currency to directly purchase specific items they do not have.

 Some loot-box systems, primarily from Asian developers, use an approach adapted from gashapon (capsule toy) vending machines.
 These gacha games offer "spins" (analogous to turning the crank of a capsule machine) to get a random item, character, or other virtual good.
 One form of gacha called "complete gacha" allows players to combine common items in a set in order to form a rarer item.
 The first few items in a set can be rapidly acquired but as the number of missing items decreases it becomes increasingly unlikely that redeeming a loot box will complete the set.
 This is particularly true if there are a large number of common items in the game, since eventually one single, specific item is required.
 This particular practice was banned in Japan by the Consumer Affairs Agency in 2012, though gacha games at large remain.

 Some games may include seasonal or special event loot boxes which include specific items only available during the time of that event.
 In the case of digital collectible card games which rotate expansions in and out as part of keeping a viable meta-game, booster packs of a certain expansion may only be purchasable while that expansion is considered in standard play, and once it is "retired", these cards can no longer be earned in packs, though still may be gained from the use of in-game currency and used outside standard play.